Bridal Veil, Oregon: Postmark

-One reason Bridal Veil still exists is its highly sought after postmark which attracts thousands of brides who bring their wedding invitations to Bridal Veil.
-During the spring and summer, the height of wedding season, the post office is filled with thousands of wedding invitations awaiting its special postmark.
-The wedding business and ardent support from locals every time the federal government threatens shut down of the Bridal Veil post office has helped keep the town going long after the logging industry left the town.
+One reason Bridal Veil still exists is its postmark, which attracts thousands of brides who bring their wedding invitations to Bridal Veil.
+During the spring and summer, the height of wedding season, the post office is filled with thousands of wedding invitations awaiting its postmark.
+The wedding business and support from locals every time the federal government threatens shut down of the Bridal Veil post office has helped keep the town going long after the logging industry left the town.